whatiskeptiname/Autonomous-Plough/README.md

 ## Working

 This bot can be operated manually or autonomously.
 In manual mode all the commands are given via serial communication (Bluetooth in this case).
-Once autonomous mode is activated, the bot will divide the given length in to equal segments wher each segment is equal to double the width of the plough.
-It will then plough the segment and respond to the obstacles.
+Once autonomous mode is activated, the bot will divide the given length in to equal segments where each segment is equal to double the width of the plough.
+It will then plough the segment and stops and beep when any obstacle is encountered.
 This will continue until the entire area is ploughed.